kagansozen/td/README.md

-# TouchDesigner-projects
+# TouchDesigner projects
-A collection of TouchDesigner projects.
+A collection of TouchDesigner projects with Python integration for custom logic and interactions.